Author has written 3 stories for Harry Potter.

 Do the smart thing, replace interceptors with drones or purpose built screening anti-fighter frigates (or even cruisers if your opponent never got the memo that fighters suck).
 At that point it boils down to simple math - do you have enough GARDIAN to destroy enemy fighters before they reach you?
 Do you have enough to shot down the missiles of fighters that do?
 Do you have enough ships to survive that salvo and still be able to win the battle?

 So, back to the point.
 In ME we hear that some Newton guy is very deadly because a slug with three times higher yield than Hiroshima bomb will ruin someone's day.
-In 50' Soviet Russia detonated a bomb that had 50 megaton yield.
-Yes, you heard that right, 50 000 000 tons of TNT.
+In 50' Soviet Russia detonated a bomb that had 50 megatons yield.
+Yes, you heard that right, 50 000 000 tons (of TNT).
 To give you a comparison, Hiroshima was 13 kilotons, that's 13 000.
-Tsar Bomba, that was the name of the bomb dropped by the Soviets, was three thousand times more powerful than Hiroshima bomb.
+Tsar Bomba, that was the name of the bomb dropped by the Soviets, was over three thousand times more powerful than Hiroshima bomb.
 To match it's yield, ME races would need roughly a 1000 dreadnaughts, or one dreadnaught firing 1000 times.

 It gets worse.
 Tsar Bomba had it's yield cut in half to reduce fallout (and give those poor sods in the bomber enough time to clear the blast radius).
 No fallout in space for us!